-Interesting research on perfectionism in gifted children interprets perfectionism as the preferred way to overcomplicate an easy or boring task.
+Interesting research on perfectionism in gifted children interprets perfectionism as a preferred way to overcomplicate an easy or boring task.
 It can be the brain’s way of stimulating itself when a low-bar challenge is presented with too much time.

 Essentially, perfectionism can result when the outside environment isn’t engaging enough on a particular issue or set of challenges.
 In addition, a cluster of genes associated with perfectionism has recently been discovered.

-Sometimes I wonder if FI is a luxury challenge our high-achieving nature has narrowed in on simply because we are lucky human beings in a prosperous nation.
+Sometimes I wonder if perfectionism is a luxury challenge our high-achieving nature can narrow in on simply because we are lucky human beings in a prosperous nation.

 Do we feel the need to strive for the highest mark in every task because many of the natural and more threatening obstacles inherent to living seem to have been removed?

 Literal Truth and Perfection